getsentry/sentry-ruby/sentry-ruby/README.md

 We test on Ruby 2.4, 2.5, 2.6 and 2.7 at the latest patchlevel/teeny version.
 We also support JRuby 9.0.

+## Migrate From sentry-raven

+If you're using `sentry-raven`, we recommend you to migrate to this new SDK.
+You can find the benefits of migrating and how to do it in our [migration guide](https://docs.sentry.io/platforms/ruby/migration/).

 ## Getting Started

 ### Install